gottacatchenall/ms_sampling_effort/manuscript.md

 # Conclusion

-In this paper we have demonstrated we expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
-We have also shown that these false negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions.
+In this paper we have demonstrated that expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
+Positive associations between species occurence due to interactions can increase the false-negative rate if the sample is spatially biased.
+We have also shown that these false negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions, which highlights the need for further research into methods for correcting this bias in existing data, e.g. [@Stock2017LinFil].
+A brief caveat here is that we do not consider the rate of false positives---in large part false positives can be explained by misidentification of species, although this could be a relevant consideration in some cases.

 How can this effect how we design samples of interactions [@Jordano2016SamNet]?
 The primary takeaway is that when planning the sampling effort across sites, it